 Setup a Data Retention and Deletion Policy

-Teramind Cloud stores screen recordings for up to six months and other data (e.g. activity logs) until the account is canceled.
+Teramind Cloud stores screen recordings for six months and other data (e.g. activity logs) until the account is canceled.
 If you want better control over this, use the On-Premise or Private Cloud option.
 This way you can configure how long the data will be kept including any backups and archived copies.

 Auto-Delete Screen Recordings